wandb/docs/docs/guides/app/features/system-metrics.md

 <!-- New section -->
 ## NVIDIA GPU

-In addition to the metrics described below, if the process uses a particular GPU, W&B captures the corresponding metrics as `gpu.process.{gpu_index}...`
+In addition to the metrics described below, if the process and/or its children use a particular GPU, W&B captures the corresponding metrics as `gpu.process.{gpu_index}...`

 ### GPU Memory Utilization
 Represents the GPU memory utilization in percent for each GPU.

 W&B assigns a `gpu.{gpu_index}.memory` tag to this metric.

 ### GPU Memory Allocated
 Indicates the GPU memory allocated as a percentage of the total available memory for each GPU.

-This computes the percentage of GPU memory allocated for each GPU.

 W&B assigns a `gpu.{gpu_index}.memoryAllocated` tag to this metric.

 ### GPU Memory Allocated Bytes
 Specifies the GPU memory allocated in bytes for each GPU.

 W&B assigns a `gpu.{gpu_index}.memoryAllocatedBytes` tag to this metric.

 ### GPU Utilization
 Reflects the GPU utilization in percent for each GPU.

 W&B assigns a `gpu.{gpu_index}.gpu` tag to this metric.

 ### GPU Temperature
 The GPU temperature in Celsius for each GPU.

 W&B assigns a `gpu.{gpu_index}.temp` tag to this metric.

 ### GPU Power Usage Watts
 Indicates the GPU power usage in Watts for each GPU.

 W&B assigns a `gpu.{gpu_index}.powerWatts` tag to this metric.